 How Dangerous are Drunk Drivers in Georgia?

 Auto accidents occur for many reasons, but drunk drivers are one of the leading causes of accidents resulting in injuries or fatalities.
 Georgia has an exceptionally high number of drunk drivers, and that number seems to be increasing.
-From 2006 until 2015, the number of drunk driving related auto accidents and fatalities had declined.
-In 2015, however, the number rose dramatically, and has been consistently high since.
+From 2006 until 2015, the number of drunk driving-related auto accidents and fatalities had declined.
+In 2015, however, the number rose dramatically and has been consistently high since.

 Even with strict laws, enforcement initiatives, and punishment, thousands of people choose to get behind the wheel after consuming alcohol or drugs.
 Statistics from the Georgia Governor’s Office of Highway Safety indicate: